-Maginito was incorporated under the laws of the BVI on 3 January 2018 and is 79.4% owned by Mkango.
-Maginito is focused on developing green technology opportunities in the rare earths supply chain, encompassing neodymium

-(NdFeB) magnet recycling as well as innovative rare earth alloy, magnet and separation technologies.
+Maginito Limited ("Maginito") was incorporated under the laws of the BVI on 3 January 2018 and is 79.4% owned by Mkango.
+Maginito is focused on developing green technology opportunities in the rare earths supply chain, encompassing neodymium (NdFeB) magnet recycling as well as innovative rare earth alloy, magnet and separation technologies.
 This includes its investment in HyProMag as discussed below.
 The remaining 20.6% of Maginito is owned by CoTec.

-Mkango Polska was incorporated under the laws of Poland and 100% ownership was acquired by the Company on 22 March 2021.
+Mkango Polska Sp. z o.o. ("Mkango Polska") was incorporated under the laws of Poland and 100% ownership was acquired by the Company on 22 March 2021.
 Mkango Polska is developing the Pulawy Separation Plant in Poland, working with Grupa Azoty PULAWY.
 The Pulawy Separation Plant is expected to process the purified mixed rare earth carbonate derived from Songwe Hill into separated rare earth oxides.

-Mkango UK was incorporated on 23 June 2021 under the laws of England and Wales.
+Mkango Rare Earths UK Limited ("Mkango UK") was incorporated on 23 June 2021 under the laws of England and Wales.
 Mkango UK is 100% owned by Maginito and was established to further develop the Company's rare earths strategy in the UK.

-HyProMag was incorporated on 19 July 2018 under the laws of England and Wales.
+HyProMag Limited ("HyProMag") was incorporated on 19 July 2018 under the laws of England and Wales.
 HyProMag is 100% owned by Maginito.
 HyProMag is focused on the extraction and demagnetisation of NdFeB magnets embedded in scrap and redundant equipment using the HPMS process.

-HyProMag Germany was incorporated on 3 November 2021 under the laws of Germany.
+HyProMag GmbH ("HyProMag Germany") was incorporated on 3 November 2021 under the laws of Germany.
 HyProMag Germany is 80% owned by HyProMag, with the remaining 20% owned by Professor Carlo Burkhardt of Pforzheim University.
 HyProMag Germany has sublicensed HPMS from HyProMag for use in Germany.
 Maginito, pursuant to the German Convertible Loan, has the right to acquire 50% of HyProMag Germany.